laurentperrinet/openRetina/README.md

 Acknowledgements
 ----------------

-The code heavily relies on the excellent exemples by  Dave Jones @ http://picamera.readthedocs.org
+The part of the code for the raspberry client heavily relies on the excellent exemples by  Dave Jones @ http://picamera.readthedocs.org